AS SEEN ON

 Mistake #4: Taking the atlas approach and using a map to name your company.

-Many other companies have struggled with the same issue.
+Many other companies have struggled with the exact same issue.
 Minnesota Manufacturing and Mining was growing beyond their industry and their state.
 To avoid limiting their growth, they became 3M, a company now known for innovation.
 Kentucky Fried Chicken is now KFC, de-emphasizing the regional nature of the original name.
 Both of these companies made strategic moves to avoid stifling their growth.
-Learn from them, and you can avoid this potential bottleneck from the beginning.
+Learn from them, and you’ll avoid this potential bottleneck when naming your business.

 Mistake #5: Turning your name into a cliche